svenvc/blog/2025-09-02-deploy-zinc-server-demo.md

 ```

 The default server is used almost completely in its out of the box configuration.
-A specific port is used (8180) and a static file server is installed under the `/zn` prefix.
+A specific port is used, 8180, and a static file server is installed under the `/zn` prefix.
 Some extra welcome text is added as well.

 Nowadays, a production HTTP server needs to implement HTTPS and ideally HTTP/2.